syntasso/kratix-docs/docs/main/05-reference/12-workflows.md

 A Pod level security context is not set and cannot currently be configured.

-Any user containers provided in the Promise will by default not have any security context set.
-You can set the security context for your containers by either:
+Any containers provided in the Promise will by default not have any security context set.
+You can set the security context for the Promise specific containers (not Kratix containers) by either:

 - Specifying the security context in the container spec, e.g.:
   ```yaml